andrisimonetti/SLR-ML-toolkit/README.md

    git clone https://github.com/andrisimonetti/SLR-toolkit.git

 ### STEP 0: Data creation (Optional)
-1. Dowloaded from Scopus (.txt extension) or from Web of Science.
+1. Dowload from Scopus (.txt extension) or from Web of Science the dataset.
 2. Dowload `Import Scopus Dataset.ipynb` and `scopus_functions.py` files in the same folder.
 Run the Notebook `Import Scopus Dataset.ipynb` with Jupyter.
 Through the functions within the module `scopus_functions.py` you can organize the files in a pandas DataFrame and count the references internal to the dataset for each document.
 3. Dowload `Pre-processing.ipynb` and `preprocessing.py` files in the same folder.
 Run the Notebook `Pre-processing.ipynb`.
 The propressing consists of stemming the words and removing punctuations, stops-words and customized stop-words.
 To insert your list of stop-words..